-In Leeds, based on the Reunification Practice Framework and Guidance we have a robust process for carrying out reunification assessments and risk analysis.
-In addition we train social work practitioners in how to use this, monitor and evaluate practice, and identify better ways in which support can be provided to families following return home.
-Our reunification work has strong links to our restorative approach including the use of Family Group Conferences at various stages of the assessment and planning.
-We also support reunification through our use of MST Family Integrated Transition (MST-FIT) working in partnership with two Leeds City Council specialist children's homes where the focus is on helping children to return home.
+In Leeds, based on the Reunification Practice Framework and Guidance, we have a robust process for carrying out reunification assessments and risk analysis.
+In addition, we train social work practitioners in how to use this, monitor and evaluate practice, and identify better ways in which support can be provided to families following return home.

+Our reunification work has strong links to our restorative approach, including the use of Family Group Conferences at various stages of the assessment and planning.
+We also support reunification through our use of MST Family Integrated Transition (MST-FIT), working in partnership with two Leeds City Council specialist children's homes where the focus is on helping children to return home.
 In addition, we have our Lifelong Links team aiming to build positive, lasting support networks for children and young people who have lost or broken connections with family members and supportive people during their time in care.

-More recently we have widened out the use of our approach and renamed it Safe Parenting and Risk Framework (SPARF).
-This also enables the use of this evidenced based assessment and risk analysis approach for other assessments in the various stages of children's care planning -in addition to assessing if the child can go home (reunification).
+Our approach is titled the Safe Parenting and Risk Framework (SPARF).
+This also enables the use of these evidenced based assessment and risk analysis approaches for other assessments in the various stages of children's care planning -in addition to assessing if the child can go home (reunification).

-What do we all need to know?
+What do practitioners need to know?

-We all need to be aware about the reunification framework and that children and young people are being identified where it may be appropriate for them to return home.
+Practitioners need to be aware about the reunification framework and that children and young people are being identified where it may be appropriate for them to return home.
 Social workers together with others involved with the child, possibly through a family group conference, will use the reunification framework and practice guidance to support the work to consider reunification.
 Other practitioners working with the child will become involved at different stages of the process.